 Hospital palliative care support team

 The palliative care team offers support to inpatients and outpatients at North Middlesex University Hospital.
 Inside the hospital we work with all medical and surgical teams, outside the hospital we have strong links to all community services in the area, in particular in the local boroughs of Haringey and Enfield.
-We provide specialist palliative and end of life care to any patient who has a life-limiting illness (this includes patients with both cancer and non-cancer diagnoses), and offer support to families and carers.
+We provide specialist palliative and end of life care to any patient who has an advanced, progressing, life-limiting illness (this includes patients with both cancer and non-cancer diagnoses), and offer support to families and carers.
 Referrals can be made at any stage of a patient’s illness.

 Our team consists of clinical nurse specialists and nurse and medical consultants in palliative medicine and is supported by the hospital’s mental health liaison team and cancer psychologists.
 We offer specialist advice for managing pain and other symptoms, such as nausea, vomiting and fatigue, and provide social, spiritual and emotional support.
-We work closely with a range of healthcare professionals including physiotherapists, occupational therapists, dietitians and hospital chaplains, as well as GPs, district nurses, social workers and hospices.
+We work closely with a range of healthcare professionals including physiotherapists, occupational therapists, dietitians and hospital chaplains inside North Middlesex Hospital, as well as GPs, district nurses, social workers and hospices.
 This enables us to help patients and their families and carers to plan for a timely and successful transfer to their preferred place of care.

 In the early stages of illness, palliative care is provided alongside medical care and therapeutic support to improve quality of life.
 For patients reaching the end of life, our aim is to enable them to die in comfort, with dignity and in the surroundings of their choice.
-We are committed to caring for these patients, and the people important to them, with compassion and in a manner which is respectful of their expressed wishes.
+We are committed to support the hospital teams caring for these patients, and the people important to them, with compassion and in a manner which is respectful of their expressed wishes.
 This is in line with national guidance, “One Chance to Get it Right” published by the Leadership Alliance for the Care of Dying People in June 2014.

-Catherine Thomas - acting nurse consultant, team leader
+Thomas O'Connor - CNS team leader

-Margaret Boyle - clinical nurse specialist, MacMillan end of life care training lead
+NN - clinical nurse specialist, MacMillan end of life care training lead

 Kulveer Rehsi - clinical nurse specialist